ramon-estravillo/workspace/rrc-core/rrc-core-exception/README.md

 ```

-- `StandardApplicationException.java`: Abstract base class for all custom exceptions.
+- `ApplicationException.java`: Abstract base class for all custom exceptions.

 - `GlobalExceptionHandler.java`: Centralized @RestControllerAdvice that maps exceptions to HTTP responses.